-Each of the executive Directors has respectively entered into a service contract with the Company for a term expiring on 7 July 2025, except that Mr. Wu Wenxu's service contract term shall expire on 7 December 2023.
+Each of the executive Directors has respectively entered into a service contract with the Company for a term expiring on 7 July 2025.
 The service contract may be terminated in accordance with the respective terms of the service contract.

 Non-executive Directors have entered into service contract with the Company on 20 June 2016 (as amended and supplemented on 20 May 2022) with no specific term, but subject to retirement and re-election provisions set out in the articles of association of the Company, which may be terminated by not less than one month's notice in writing served by either party.